-PET imaging of hypoxia
+PET imaging of hypoxia in tumours

 Most solid tumours have a varying amount of hypoxic cells, representing viable cells adapted to a low oxygen concentration.
 Near-zero oxygen concentrations are often found adjacent to regions of tumour necrosis.
 The cells in a hypoxic microenvironment are resistant to radiotherapy and less accessible to several chemotherapeutic drugs.
 Hypoxic environment selects for invasive, more malignant phenotypes.
 Hypoxia promotes angiogenesis in tumours as well as in healthy tissue.
 Acute hypoxia occurs when the microvessels surrounding the tissue close up, usually transiently.
 Chronic hypoxia occurs frequently in growing tumours when part of the tumour cells are far from functional capillaries, or uncontrolled cell proliferation increases the demand of oxygen.
 Tumour hypoxia is thus spatially and temporally heterogeneous.

 Measuring the hypoxic fraction in tumours enhances the development of hypoxia-targeted therapy (Brown, 2007; Minn et al., 2008).
 Measurement of hypoxia may also be useful in patients with acute ischemic stroke (Read et al., 1998; Alawneh et al., 2014; Lee et al., 2014).
 Renal hypoxia is implicated in the development of chronic kidney disease (Ow et al., 2018), and adipose tissue hypoxia in the metabolic syndrome.